Cyx69/TextureMergePlugin/README.txt

 IV.
 Greetings
 =============
 Special thanks to:
-- DarthCoder for publishing the code on the wiki
+- DarthCoder for publishing the code on the wiki and for giving me the permission to release his code part for free under the MIT license
 - Benedikt Engelhard for sponsoring the plugin part